- What is a headless CMS?

 As discussed, a hybrid headless CMS brings all the benefits associated with a headless CMS.
 Along with all of that, here are the additional benefits you can expect with a hybrid headless solution.

-Happy marketers: With a hybrid headless CMS, marketers regain WYSIWYG editing, content previews, inline editing, personalization tools, and all the other features they need to work on a daily basis.
+Happy Marketers: With a hybrid headless CMS, marketers regain WYSIWYG editing, content previews, inline editing, preview for upcoming campaigns, personalization tools, and all the other features they need to work on a daily basis.

 Hybrid Headless CMS Limitations

-Potential vendor lock-in: Depending on the CMS vendor, you may experience some level of vendor lock-in, which means you’ll be restricted to using apps and tools developed by the vendor.
+Potential Vendor Lock-in: Depending on the CMS vendor, you may experience some level of vendor lock-in, which means you’ll be restricted to using apps and tools developed by the vendor.
+To avoid this, opt for an open source hybrid headless CMS with plenty of existing integrations.

 To avoid vendor lock-in, opt for an open source hybrid headless CMS with plenty of existing integrations.